ss61933/Power-BI/README.md

 # Power BI
-Refer to reporsitory where I have listed Several dashboards and practice dashboards.
+Refer to reporsitory where I have listed Several dashboards and practice books for various DAX functions ,visuals and business scenarios .

-Refer to belwo YouTube video where I have summarized my skills : https://www.youtube.com/watch?v=rrWG7rJW4Hs
+Refer to below YouTube video where I have summarized my skills : https://www.youtube.com/watch?v=rrWG7rJW4Hs